 Tomato Basil Scrambled Eggs

-These Tomato Basil Scrambled Eggs take your average scrambled eggs up a notch or two.
-They’re loaded with sweet delicious pan-roasted heirloom cherry tomatoes, fresh basil and a wee bit of Parmesan cheese.
+Tomato Basil Scrambled Eggs recipe take your average scrambled eggs up a notch or two.
+These scrambled eggs with tomatoes are light and fluffy and loaded with sweet delicious pan-roasted heirloom cherry tomatoes, fresh basil and a wee bit of Parmesan cheese.

 In my opinion, this is the best way to make scrambled eggs.
 They’re light, fluffy and flavorful and tossed generously with fresh herbs and baby heirloom tomatoes.
 Great for breakfast, lunch or dinner!!